websanco/liferay-learn/docs/dxp/latest/en/developing-applications/developing-a-java-web-application/using-mvc/invoking-actions-with-mvc-portlet.md

 ## Example 3: Referencing a Portlet Action Name

-Lastly, in the following anchor, the JSP declares an action URL that maps to an action-processing method associated with the `nameForTheDoSomethingMoreMethod` portlet action name.
+In the last anchor, the JSP declares an action URL that maps to an action-processing method associated with the `nameForTheDoSomethingMoreMethod` portlet action name.

 JSP action URL: